verana-labs/verana.io-website/content/page/industry-use-cases/notaries.md

 ---
-title: 🖋️ Notaries and Power of Attorney
+title: 🇲🇽 Notaries & Power of Attorney
 url: "/page/industry-use-cases/notaries"
 ---

-## The Problem: A Manual, Inefficient Process
+## A Manual, Inefficient Process

 In Mexico, granting and using a **Power of Attorney (Poder Notarial)** is a **paper-based, fragmented, and costly process**.

-### Current Workflow

 ### Issuing a Power of Attorney

 - The grantor visits a notary and proves they are the legal representative of a company.
 - The notary drafts the power, signs it together with the grantor, and keeps a physical copy in their files.